lucono/xtypejs/README.md

 xtype({})     === 'empty_object';        // Value is object and has no properties

 /*
- * All types also have corresponding compact names, which are available
- * by switching to the compact name scheme.
-In the compact name scheme,
+ * Every type also has a corresponding compact name.
+So switching to the
- * the following is a less verbose equivalent of the type checks above:
+ * compact name scheme, a less verbose equivalent of the type checks above:
  */

 xtype(5)      === 'int+';               // 'int+' is same as 'positive_integer'